benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 * Versions of `SelfAndDescendants` et al which give you a way to replace one node at a time
 * An efficient mutable view of a node and its neighbours, which supports complex sequences of edits to a localised part of a tree
 * Tools to help you implement `IRewriter`, either using a typed fluent interface or using reflection and code generation.
+* Some minor API changes to the outline above, to enable greater efficiency for certain common cases.

 I've also had success implementing `IRewritable` for a variety of tree-like types.
 Sawmill comes bundled with versions of all of these extension methods for some well-known tree types - `Expression`, `XmlNode`, and `XElement` - and I've written extension packages which do the same for `Newtonsoft.Json.Linq` and Roslyn's syntax trees.
 (These implementations actually use a separate `IRewriter` interface, because of course I can't add a new interface to the above types.)
 It felt like a big validation of the design when I realised that I could use Sawmill to layer a simple, uniform API on top of preexisting objects.